tuongphantrue/tech-price-mailer/README.md

    - Go to the "Actions" tab in your repo
    - Click "Send RAM/SSD/Laptop Price Email" on the left
    - Click "Run workflow" -> "Run workflow" (green button)
-   - Wait ~20-30 seconds (three retailers now, a bit slower than before), refresh, click into the run to see logs / confirm success
+   - Wait **1-3 minutes** (installing the Chromium browser for HACOM/Phong Vũ, on top of rendering 6 categories through it, takes noticeably longer than the original MemoryZone-only version), refresh, click into the run to see logs / confirm success
-   - Check the logs for each retailer/category line and confirm none of them say "0 items parsed" - if one does, see the note above about `parse_listing()`
+   - Check the logs for each retailer/category line and confirm none of them say "0 items parsed" or show a render error - if one does, see the note above about `parse_listing()` (HACOM) or dropping the retailer from `ENABLED_RETAILERS` (Phong Vũ, if it's the bot detection)
    - Check the recipient inbox for the email

 That's it - from now on it runs automatically on the schedule below.